OISF/suricata-verify/README.md

         # Check that a field does not exist:
         not-has-key: flow

+  - filter:
+	  # Use a filename other than eve.json
+	  filename: suricata.json
+	  count: 1
+	  match:
+	    # Find a substring in a field
+		engine.message.__find: script failed

   - shell:
       # A simple shell check.
 If the command exits with a non-0 exit code the
       # check will fail.
 The script is run in the output directory of the